CompuTec/computec-docs/docs/processforce/troubleshooting/performance-issues.md

   - from the workstations/server to the SAP HANA database (default port: 30015),
   - from the workstations/server to SAP License Server (default port: 40000),
   - from the workstations/server to CompuTec License Server (default port: 30002),
-  - use proper settings IP / Server name, which is currently configured in SAP B1 Client.
+  - use proper settings IP / Server name, which is currently configured in SAP Business One Client.

-- use proper settings IP / Server name, which is currently configured in SAP B1 Client
+- use proper settings IP / Server name, which is currently configured in SAP Business One Client

   ![Choose Company](./media/performance-issues/choose-company.png)